mushrafi88/mushrafi88.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Driven by a deep passion for quantum computing, I am a researcher currently pursuing my Master's degree in Physics at the University of Dhaka.
-My academic journey has been fueled by a desire to explore the intersection of quantum mechanics and machine learning, with the ultimate goal of leveraging the power of quantum machine learning to solve complex real-world problems.
+Hello!
+I'm Mushrafi Munim Sushmit.
+Welcome to my page.
+I am a master's student in the Department of Physics at the University of Dhaka.
+My research explores the intersection of physics and quantum computing, unraveling the mysteries of the universe.

+I'm currently working on my Master's thesis, exploring the innovative application of neural networks to quantum computing.
+This work blends classical neural network models with the vast capabilities of quantum computing.
+Before diving into my Master's research, I spent time as a research assistant, investigating everything from disease dynamics influenced by vaccination decisions to the use of quantum machine learning for predicting solar irradiance.

+Education has always been a cornerstone of my life.
+I've also devoted my time to tutoring in subjects like mathematics, physics, and programming.
+I'm passionate about giving back to the community and find great joy in helping students navigate the complexities of these subjects.
+Beyond my academic and professional endeavors, I cherish the pursuit of continuous learning and personal growth.
+In my leisure time, I immerse myself in the worlds of movies and anime.
+As a huge Linux enthusiast, I take pleasure in customizing and beautifying my Linux setup.

+If you're interested in the convergence of physics and technology or looking for a collaborator who brings a blend of passion, knowledge, and practical experience to the table, let's connect!

 {style="text-align: justify;"}